iiianous/portfolio-react/README.md

-# Code Camp for React, Material-UI
+# Lesson for mini Code Camp - React, Material-UI
 Learning materials for teaching

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).